DFE-Digital/find-teacher-training-prototype/app/views/_includes/course/bursary_and_scholarship.md

 To qualify for a scholarship you’ll need a degree of 2:1 or above in {{ course.subject_name }} or a related subject.
 For a bursary you’ll need a 2:2 or above in any subject.

-You cannot claim both a bursary and a scholarship – you can only claim one.
+You cannot claim both a bursary and a scholarship - you can only claim one.

-Find out how to [apply for a scholarship](https://getintoteaching.education.gov.uk/funding-and-salary/overview/scholarships).
+[Find out more about bursaries and scholarships](#).
 You do not need to apply for a bursary - if you’re eligible, you’ll automatically start receiving it once you begin your course.
-Find out [how you’ll be paid](https://getintoteaching.education.gov.uk/funding-and-salary/overview/how-you-will-be-paid).

-You may also be eligible for a [loan while you study](https://getintoteaching.education.gov.uk/funding-my-teacher-training/tuition-fee-and-maintenance-loans) – note that you’ll have to apply for [undergraduate student finance](https://www.gov.uk/student-finance).
+You may also be eligible for a [loan while you study](https://getintoteaching.education.gov.uk/funding-my-teacher-training/tuition-fee-and-maintenance-loans).

-Find out about financial support if you’re from [outside the UK](https://beta-getintoteaching.education.gov.uk/guidance/financial-support-for-international-applicants).
+Find out about financial support if you’re from [outside the UK](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#rate).